mozilla-services/docs/source/storage/apis-1.5.rst

     This header gives the last-modified time of the target resource as seen during processing of the request, and will be included in all success responses (200, 201, 204).
-When given in response to a write request, this will be equal to the server's current time and to the new last-modified time of any BSOs created or changed by the request.

 It is similar to the standard HTTP **Last-Modified** header, but the value is a decimal timestamp rather than a HTTP-format date.

+    When sent in response to a write request, this will be equal to the server's current time and to the new last-modified time of any BSOs created or changed by the request.

 **X-Weave-Timestamp**

     This header will be sent back with all responses, indicating the current timestamp on the server.
+It is similar to the standard HTTP **Date** header, but the value is a number representing seconds since the epoch with two decimal places of precision, rather than a HTTP-format date.

-When given in response to a write request, this will be equal to the new timestamp value of any BSOs created or changed by that request.
+    When sent in response to a write request, the value in this header will be equal to the new last-modified time of any BSOs created or changed by that request (that is, it will be equal to the value reported in **X-Last-Modified**).

-    It is similar to the standard HTTP **Date** header, but the value is a decimal timestamp rather than a HTTP-format date.
+    When sent in response to a successful read request, the value in this header will be larger than or equal to both the value reported in **X-Last-Modified**, and the last-modified timestamp of any BSOs returned in the response.
+In other words, the server's reported time during a read will never be earlier than that recorded for a previous write.

+    Clients **must not** use **X-Weave-Timestamp** for coordination or conflict management; they should use the last-modified timestamps for this purpose as described in :ref:`syncstorage_concurrency`.

 **X-Weave-Records**